minhanhnguy/AI-Ielts-Writing-Evaluation/README.md

 This AI is most effective for identifying errors and providing suggestions for improvement, rather than for scoring tasks, as it lacks the human instinct needed for nuanced judgment.

-This project uses **ReactJS** and **Vite** for an essay evaluation tool, integrating the **Google Gemini AI API**.
+This project uses **ReactJS** and **NextJS** for an essay evaluation tool with the help of **shadcn ui**, integrating the **Google Gemini AI API**.
 Below are step-by-step instructions on how to install the Google Gemini API, set up Node.js and npm, and run this project locally.

 ## Prerequisites